findingcorey1/Obsidian/ASIA 1125/Midterm/Midterm 1.md

 	3. Shang established private ownership of land
 		1. land continued to be viewed under rulers property but the link between the land ownership and military service provided people with stronger claim to the land than when they worked in estates in earlier times
 22. Qin Shi Huangdi
+	1. King of Qiun 247-220 BCE
+	2. Emperor (220-210)
+		1. To consolidate power, he toured the empire five times between 220 - 210 to prove to people of his powers and make offering to spirits
+	3. ruler required all six defeated kings move to his capital with the noble families of their kingdoms
+	4. He took the title Shi Huangdi (First Augustus Emperor); Di (emperor, highest deity); fusing god-like king with great conqueror made self-divinization plausible
+	5. He emphasized farming as the mainstay of the economy
+	6. Unified all measures and imposed standard currency on the realm
+		1. Circular coin with a square in the middle
+		2.
 23. Human (early spiritual practices)
 24. Heaven (early spiritual practices)
 25. Ancestors (early spiritual practices)